 Experience Arts Internship Scheme

-What did you gain from doing the Experience Arts Internship?
+What did you gain from doing the internship?

-What are your top tips for applying to the Experience Arts Internships?
+What are your top tips for applying to internships?